tobybreckon/roviolib/README.txt

 Ensure you have both OpenCV and libCURL installed and configured for use with pkg-config.

-A CMakefile and Makefile is provided for linux (and *nix / MacOS) users.
-By default this builds both the testharness and the rovio_example in the current directory using both library dependancy configurations provided by pkg-config
+A CMakeLists.txt file is provided is for linux (and *nix / MacOS) users.
+By default this builds both the testharness and the rovio_example in the current directory.
+If in doubt build using:

+cmake .
+make

 To use this library add the rovio_cc_lib.cc and rovio_cc_lib.h files to any project/build you are using.
-We assume you know what your doing in an varient of software build environment we use.
+We assume you know what your doing in an varient of software build environment you use.

 Build project, .... connect to robot.